 As someone with a science background (though not a practicing scientist) one of my frustrations is watching TV or listening to Radio programmes dealing with scientific matters.
 Whilst the quality of many science programmes is now excellent (after a long period in the 80s and 90s of dumbing down), the way science matters are covered on News and current affairs programmes is still dire.
 The printed press is hardly any better, and often worse, as it doesn’t even have to pretend to achieve “balance” in its reporting.

 One area this is particularly true is on News paper reviews and programmes like Question Time or Any Questions.
 The participants are almost universally politicians, journalists, business people and entertainers.
 Almost all have no scientific qualifications beyond GCSE level.
 If asked to comment on (say) Quantum Mechanics or Relativity, these people would overwhelmingly admit they know very little and what they do know is confusing to them and best left to the scientists.
 They would surely agree that their opinion is practically worthless scientifically and would not expect to be taken seriously.
 If anyone claimed, for example, their disbelief in (say) the Big Bang Theory or evolution, they would be treated as vaguely (if not entirely) whacky.
+Indeed, presenter Jonny Gould admitted on Sky News paper review in April 2018 that he had nothing useful or sensible to say on subjects like Black Holes.

 There is one exception to this: climate change.
 This is one area where many people with no qualifications in science, with largely arts and humanities training and who have no authority in science, feel able to express opinions on climate science AND expect to be taken seriously.